Studentships and scholarships

 Please note there is no separate application form for these scholarships.
 In the "Funding" section of the online application form you must tick the boxes entitled "UK Research Council" or "University of Bristol".
 If relevant please also enter the specific DTC pathway that you wish to be considered for in the free text box which is below the list of funding options.
 Please see the SWDTP pages for more details of the disciplinary and interdisciplinary pathways that are on offer.

 Full-time students are required to pay the full-time student fee at the prevailing rate for a period of three consecutive years.
 Part-time students are required to pay the part-time student fee at the prevailing rate for a period of six consecutive years.
-See the University of Bristol fees and funding web site for further details.
+See the University fees and funding pages for further details.

 Please note that in order to be considered for any funding, applicants will first need to be in receipt of an offer.